• Introduction of living environment of each station

 • Setagaya Ward has many parks and is popular with families.

-• Suginami Ward is also popular with single people due to its quiet residential area and convenient transportation.
+• Suginami Ward is popular with single people due to its quiet residential area and convenient transportation.

 • Shinagawa Ward is undergoing redevelopment, achieving both convenience and urban functionality.

-Adachi, Katsushika, and Edogawa are attracting attention as "hidden gems" in Tokyo that offer low rent and excellent value for money.
+Adachi, Katsushika, and Edogawa are attracting attention as hidden gems in Tokyo that offer low rent and excellent value for money.

 • Edogawa Ward is attracting attention for its abundance of nature and generous support for raising children.

-Frequently Asked Questions (FAQs) about Livability
+Frequently Asked Questions (FAQ) about Livability

 When searching for a place to live in Tokyo, there are endless common worries and questions, such as "rent," "safety," "commuting," and "living alone for the first time."